 We are conducting a Phase 1/2 multi-center trial combining Actimab-A + venetoclax in both fit and unfit patients 18 years and older with r/r AML led by UCLA Medical Center.
-On December 10, 2022, data from our Actimab-A + venetoclax combination trial was presented at the ASH Annual Meeting.
+Data from our Actimab-A + venetoclax combination trial was presented at the 2022 ASH Annual Meeting.
 We have demonstrated preclinically that combinations of Actimab-A and venetoclax have mechanistic synergies.
 Overexpression of MCL-1, an anti-apoptotic protein, is associated with resistance to venetoclax in AML.
 Actimab-A kills tumors cells with DNA double-strand breaks and downregulates MCL-1, which can (re-)sensitize AML cells or reduce tumor resistance to venetoclax.
 The Actimab-A + venetoclax combination has been well-tolerated with responses, including a CR and a partial response in early dose escalation cohorts.
 In our ongoing clinical trial, we are exploring the optimal dose of Actimab-A, as well as the dosing regimen of the combination.
 We expect to present proof-of-concept of this study in the second half of 2023.

-Advanced Development and Planning for Actimab-A
+Further Development for Actimab-A